SolarWinds Worldwide, LLC: SolarWinds Cloud Portfolio Enhancements Strengthen Capabilities for Both Infrastructure and Application Monitoring

 - Loggly - Now offers preconfigured dashboards based on log types to simplify monitoring across complex environments.

-"The power of Papertrail is in its simplicity," said Dave North, director of DevOps at Signiant, a U.S.-based media and entertainment company.
+"The power of Papertrail is in its simplicity", said Dave North, director of DevOps at Signiant, a US-based media and entertainment company.
 "The new features build on the product's usability and add real value.
-For example, being able to favorite groups in the dashboard saves me time.
-The new velocity graphs are especially valuable, as they let us visualize the error rate, and quickly determine whether we have a small or large problem."
+For example, being able to favourite groups on the dashboard saves me time.
+The new velocity graphs are especially valuable as they let us visualise the error rate and quickly determine whether we have a small or large problem."

 Pricing and Availability

 The enhanced SolarWinds Cloud offerings are available immediately.
-Pricing starts at $7.50 per month for AppOptics, $9.95 per month for Pingdom, $7.00 per month for Papertrail, and $99.00 per month for Loggly.
+Pricing starts at USD 7.50 per month for AppOptics, USD 9.95 per month for Pingdom, USD 7.00 per month for Papertrail and USD 99.00 per month for Loggly.

 Additional Resources